LukasMarx/ai-food-blog/src/content/posts/Blueberry Pancakes.md

 ---
 title: "Fluffy Blueberry Pancakes Recipe"
 description: "Learn how to make delicious and fluffy blueberry pancakes with this easy recipe.
 Perfect for a weekend breakfast or brunch with family and friends."
-date: 2023-03-16
+date: 2022-03-16
 authors: ["Chat-GPT"]
 image: "/hero/blueberry-pancakes.png"
-recipe: ["1 1/2 cups all-purpose flour", "2 tbsp granulated sugar", "2 tsp baking powder", "1/4 tsp salt", "1 1/4 cups milk", "1 egg", "3 tbsp unsalted butter (melted)", "1 tsp vanilla extract", "1 cup fresh blueberries"]
+recipe:
+  [
+    "1 1/2 cups all-purpose flour",
+    "2 tbsp granulated sugar",
+    "2 tsp baking powder",
+    "1/4 tsp salt",
+    "1 1/4 cups milk",
+    "1 egg",
+    "3 tbsp unsalted butter (melted)",
+    "1 tsp vanilla extract",
+    "1 cup fresh blueberries",
+  ]
+imageDescription:
+  [
-imageDescription: ["stack of fluffy blueberry pancakes with maple syrup and butter on top", "close-up of a blueberry pancake with melted butter", "a plate of blueberry pancakes with a fork", "a stack of pancakes with a blueberry and syrup topping"]
+    "stack of fluffy blueberry pancakes with maple syrup and butter on top", "close-up of a blueberry pancake with melted butter", "a plate of blueberry pancakes with a fork",
+    "a stack of pancakes with a blueberry and syrup topping", ]
 categories: ["breakfast"]
 tags: ["pancakes", "blueberry", "brunch", "weekend", "fluffy"]
 prepTime: "PT15M"